UWStout/cs324-docker-lamp/README.md

 - Select `Apply & Restart`

 ## Credit
 This is a copy of the sprintcube docker-compose-lamp repo, with some modifications to suit the needs of our class.
 Extra PHP and MySQL versions have been removed along with redis, and the project structure has been simplified.
+Many unneeded packages have also been removed from the install script for the PHP layer.

 For more information, visit the original repo: https://github.com/sprintcube/docker-compose-lamp